 Hatcher Prichard Architects has designed Steiner Academy Bristol, a bespoke all through school for 624 children ranging from 4 to 16 years old.
-The practice has beautifully remodelled the grade 2* Victorian listed campus of buildings and grounds known as St. Matthias Campus in Bristol.
+The beautifully remodelled grade 2* Victorian listed campus of buildings and grounds known as St. Matthias Campus in Bristol was finished in February 2017.

 The design has beautifully retrofitted a school for 624 children into a Victorian grade 2* listed campus of buildings and grounds that were built in 1850.
 An extensive consultation process has captured and incorporated the aspirations of all stakeholders including a broad spectrum of the local community.
 The process has ensured that all aspects of the design from classroom furnishings to the specific setting out of a hall for eurythmic exercises follows the Steiner learning philosophy whereby two criteria prevail, it should be functional and it should be beautiful.